samisnunu/GISCorps-DHN-Burundi/README.md

 # GISCorps DHN Burundi
 Import Health Facilities and Schools locations into OpenStreetMap (OSM) for the UN OCHA mission in Burundi

+The python scripts are compatible with python 2.7.xx releases